 Database description: The Information System for the Development of Research in Primary Care (SIDIAP: www.sidiap.org) is a primary care anonymized database with continuous data collection since 2006 on a total of almost 6.5 million individuals (80% of the Catalan population and 10.2% of the total population of Spain), of which approximately 5.5 million are currently active.
 SIDIAP includes the population registered in 274 primary care practices throughout Catalonia, with a total of 3,414 general practitioners (GP) and is highly representative of both urban and rural areas.
 The average follow-up for individuals is 7.4 years.
 The information contained in SIDIAP is collected by health professionals during routine visits over time, and then it provides a good source of longitudinal population-based data.
-The information recorded includes demographic and lifestyle factors relevant to primary care settings (body mass index, smoking status, alcohol use, etc); clinical diagnoses, outcomes, and events (coded according to the International e is updated on a yearly basis.
+The information recorded includes demographic and lifestyle factors relevant to primary care settings (body mass index, smoking status, alcohol use, etc); clinical diagnoses, outcomes, and events (coded according to the International dispensed drugs by community pharmacies.
+The quality of SIDIAP data has been previously documented, and the database has been widely used to study the epidemiology of a number of health outcomes.